A voir le site en français, allez ICI ou cliquez le drapeau sur sur la barre de menu ci-dessus

 Admirable Aspirations – a 15-year record of valuable achievement in Pan-European musical and cultural exchange & education – a Labour of Love – Modest Means

-If you value Musique Cordlale for its unique international festival and its orchestral academy for young musical talent – or its choral & singing courses, concerts and events in France and Britain, we need your help.
+If you value Musique Cordlale for its unique international festival and its orchestral academy for young musical talent – or its choral & singing courses, concerts and events in France and Britain, we now desperately need your help.

 16th International Musique-Cordiale Festival

 1 – 16 August 2020 (cancelled)

 Major choral works Superbly-played classical music Dramatic opera Exciting jazz